L.A. considers guaranteed income plan as more Democratic cities offer no-strings cash

 “We are really talking about a universal cash entitlement state popping up here and there,” Mr. Rector said.
 “These are some of the most momentous changes that have ever been discussed in U.S. society.
 Of course, taxpayers have to pay for all of this.”

-Los Angeles County Supervisor Kathryn Barger was the lone dissenting vote in May when the board originally discussed the plan, expressing concern partly about the potential for fraud.
+Los Angeles County Supervisor Kathryn Barger, a Republican, was the lone dissenting vote in May when the board initially discussed the plan.
+A part of her concern was the potential for fraud.

 “We should be more diligent, thoughtful and strategic before we implement a program of this nature,” she said at the time.